pavlemv/retro-productivity/README.md

 # Retro Productivity App 🎮

-A modern productivity application with a 90s retro aesthetic.
+The Retro Productivity App is a modern productivity application with a 90s retro aesthetic.
 It combines a Pomodoro timer, todo list, and ambient media to help you stay focused and productive.

 ## 🌟 Main Features

 ### ⏲️ Pomodoro Timer
-- Customizable durations for:
+- Customizable times for:
   - Work (default 25 minutes)
   - Break (default 5 minutes)
   - Long break (default 15 minutes)
 - Session counter with automatic long breaks
-- Visual progress bar
+- Visual progress display
 - Desktop notifications
 - Sound alerts